markdown-confluence/markdown-confluence/README.md

 ## Getting Started

+## Alternative Installation
+> Due to waiting for https://github.com/obsidianmd/obsidian-releases/pull/1867 to be merged.
+>
+> If you would like to use the plugin currently you will need to use [Alternative Installation](https://obsidian-confluence.com/getting-started/installation-brat.html) instructions.

 1. Install the `obsidian-confluence` plugin from Obsidian's community plugins browser.
 2. Open the plugin settings and configure the following fields: